 The Mid-Autumn Festival in Korea is called the Chuseok Festival.
 It lasted for 3 days, during that time everyone was resting and gathering with their families, even the children are far away, they have to return to reunite with their parents.
 During the Chuseok Festival, Koreans use newly harvested products such as meat, fish, vegetables, fruits, rice cakes to prepare gourmet dishes for their ancestors.
 Children also wear traditional costumes like adults, have fun and eat moon cakes.
 Korean moon cakes are called Songpyeon, made from rice flour, green beans, sugar and pine leaves, with a crescent moon or semicircle, not a circle or square like moon cakes in many Asian countries.
 In addition to traditional white, the cake is also variations with pink, dark blue, yellow.

 The Mid-Autumn Festival (Vietnamese: Tết Trung Thu) is the second big festival after the Vietnamese New Year (Vietnamese: Tết Nguyên Đán).
-On this occasion (from July 15 to August 15 of the lunar calendar), on the street, there are so many shops displaying, selling mooncakes, lanterns, trumps, masks, lion heads.
+From July 1th to August 15th of the lunar calendar, on the street, there are so many shops displaying, selling mooncakes, lanterns, trumps, masks, lion heads.
 People usually buy mooncake boxes to offer to their grandparents, parents, teachers, people that helped them.
 On the Mid-Autumn Festival’s Eve, People lay mooncakes on a tray to offer God, Buddha, and ancestor, and then they eat the cakes, drink tea, watch the moon, talk to each other happily.
 Children hold lanterns walking in their houses or going out the streets.
 Wards or villages organize the Mid-Autumn Night for children with a lion dance program and games in the landscape of cool breeze and bright moon.
 On this occasion, children are offered lanterns, mooncakes and sweets.
 The drum sounds, singing, and cheers create a jubilant atmosphere.
 The fairy tales of Moon Lady and Moon Boy (Vietnamese: Chị Hằng, Chú Cuội) are mentioned a lot in the Mid-Autumn Festival.